bundabrg/GeyserReversion/README.md

 ---

-GeyserReversion is a Geyser Plugin that provides protocol level support for MultiVersion in Geyser and will eventually allow any supported version to connect to any supported Geyser.
+GeyserReversion is a Geyser Extension that provides protocol level support for MultiVersion in Geyser and will eventually allow any supported version to connect to any supported Geyser.

 ## Features